pagadjo/git-basic/README.md

 ## Updates
-1. Added check on finished exercices.
+1. Added check on finished exercises.
+--- Finished All the Exercises.